Squidtoon99/Website/posts/ssg-ssr.md

 date: "2020-10-02"
 ---

+This is a cool project I did to get notified on grade updates from my school's grade service.
 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: